George Ball (American businessman)

+Background and Career

 After studying at Bard College and DePaul University, he joined Ball Seed in the late 1970s.
 He later worked as a marketing executive at Pan American Seed, where he was named president in 1984.
 When the opportunity presented itself, George Ball acquired Burpee, and took on the roles of Burpee's CEO and Chairman.

 George Ball is currently Chairman of the Board of the Burpee Foundation and a trustee of the Horticultural Society of New York.
 From 1990 to 1993, he served as the president of the American Horticultural Society—the youngest in the organization's history.
 George Ball has served as a trustee on numerous boards, including Bard College (1996–2001), The Orme School (1995–2000), and The National Gardening Association.
 He was President of his family foundation for two years (2000–2002).

 George Ball also participated in numerous seed relief efforts.
 In February 2004, he contributed to what can be categorized as the largest vegetable seed relief shipment in history involving aid to farmers in Iraq—in collaboration with the Coalition Partnership Authority and United States Department of Defense.

+He gave the 2007 commencement speech at the Orme School.

+Under George Ball's direction in 2016, W. Atlee Burpee Company and the Burpee Foundation provided a $2.5 million gift to permanently preserve and maintain the White House Kitchen Garden installed by First Lady Michelle Obama.
+In a statement announcing the initiative, Ball stated, "Everyone at Burpee is proud of the First Lady’s ‘Can-Do!’ attitude and we hope that a well-conceived long-lasting version of The White House Kitchen Garden will be fully supported by ensuing Administrations for so long as The White House serves as the residence for The President of the United States."

+Awards and Recognition

 George Ball's awards include the Wilfred Jung Distinguished Service Award from the Garden Writers Association of America, the Outstanding Achievement Award from the Horticulture Society of New York, the President's Medal of Appreciation from the American Horticultural Society, and the "Design 100" from Metropolitan Home magazine.

 In 2016, George Ball was awarded the degree of Doctor of Science, honoris causa from Delaware Valley University in recognition of his outstanding professional accomplishments and community outreach.

-George Ball is a prolific financial contributor to the Republican Party and its candidates, including a number who are widely viewed to be far-right such as Joe Kent and Lauren Boebert.

 In 2023, Mr. Ball was awarded the degree of Doctor of Humane Letters from his alma mater, Bard College—"His ability to see beyond what others might see makes George Ball a visionary who continues to nurture innovation in the horticultural world."